apollo147yt/staxlflorr4-bot/README.md

     (This Bot is still being developed, there may [will] be bugs.
 If you find any please dm us using the discord usernames above)
     Enjoy the bot :) (or don't whatever)

+    make sure you are using python (I dont know how many of you are brain dead so I had to put this here)

     to start copy the code down or download it whatever you prefer

     In terms of adding this bot to your own server replace the "your-bot-token" at the bottom of the code, with your bot token. in the "!spin" command change the line: